-Seeding the lawn can be accomplished with a rotary spreader.
-Seeding rate for tall fescue is 6 pounds per 1000 square feet.
+Seeding the lawn can be accomplished with a rotary seeder or drop-type seeder and fertilizer spreader.
+The seeding rate for tall fescue is 6 pounds per 1000 square feet.
 For uniform distribution of the seed, divide the seed into two equal lots with the second lot seeded at right angles to the first.
 The seed should be covered by raking over it lightly or rolling but avoid making a smooth surface.

-The seeded area is covered with mulch such as straw that is as weed free as possible or other suitable material.
+The seeded area is covered with mulch, such as straw, that is as weed-free as possible or other suitable material.
 The mulch should be spread thin enough to expose about 50 percent of the soil surface.
 It takes approximately one bale of straw per 1000 square feet of area.
 Water the newly seeded area frequently, especially if mulch is not used.
 Keep the soil surface moist until the grass seedlings become established.